 Highlights

-- 145 square inch grilling area
+- 145 square inch grilling area—perfect for 2-4 burgers

-- 5,500 BTU burner with twist-start ignition
+- 5,500 BTU single burner with twist-start ignition

 - Porcelain-enameled grate for easy cleaning

-- Folds up for easy transport and storage
+- Folds flat for transport and storage

 Specifications